AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 The usage of the app is described in an article I published on medium.com: xxx

-## Ready to use compiled and uild debug app
+## Ready to use compiled and build debug app

 A ready to use app in DEBUG mode is available under the debug folder.